-The February morning sun rises above the peaks of the hills that rise gently away from the small Bulgarian village of Tserova Koria.
-Smoke from the terracotta capped chimneys drift abandonly like a dark grey serpent, filling the mid- winter air with a feint woody smell.
+The February morning sun rises above the steep foothills of the Elena Balkans.
+The small Bulgarian village of Tserova Koria is already awake.
+Smoke from the old terracotta capped chimneys drift abandonly like dark grey serpents and fill the mid- winter air with the smell of burnt pine.

-Replacing his woolly cap on his head, which is now as bald as the surrounding branches about him, he takes out his handheld shears and with the precision and care of a heart surgeon he cuts three East facing twigs from three separate vines.
+Replacing his woolly cap on his head, which is now as bald as the surrounding branches about him.
+He takes out his handheld shears.
+With the precision and care of a heart surgeon, he cuts three, East facing twigs from three separate vines.

-To protect the newly cut vine from any frosts that may come before the fullness of spring, he washes its wounds with red wine and holy water, then rubs on wood ash, taken from the fire he burned during the night of Christmas Eve at his home.
+To protect the newly cut vine from any frosts that may come before the fullness of spring, he also washes its wounds with red wine and holy water.
+He then rubs on wood ash, taken from the fire he burned during the night of Christmas Eve at his home.

 The man along with his village neighbours continue to prune their vines, often reciting blessings that wish for a good crop later in the year.